-Wild boars, domestic pigs and feral pigs (all Sus scrofa) are also susceptible to infection by ASFV87, regardless of their breed and age.
-In these animals, virulent strains of the virus cause a devastating hemorrhagic fever with up to 100 % mortality68.
-A higher level of natural resistance is observed in some domestic pig populations in Africa, where ASF is endemic, but there is no evidence yet of a genetic basis for resistance76.
+Wild boar, domestic pigs and feral pigs (all Sus scrofa) are also susceptible to infection by ASFV87, regardless of their breed and age.
+In these animals, virulent strains of the virus cause a devastating hemorrhagic fever with up to 100 % lethality68.
+However, an increasing level of resistance is being described in local domestic pigs in Africa^{76, 115}.